NortekSupport/nucleus_driver/blueos_extension/README.md

 # BlueOS extension

+## BETA

+This extension is currently under active development, with ongoing enhancements aimed at providing full support for AUTO and GUIDED modes in the BlueROV2.

+As such, any release from version 2.0.0 onward should be considered a BETA version.
+While we strive for stability and usability, new features may still be in progress and occasional issues may arise.

+If you encounter unexpected behavior or problems with a new release, please don’t hesitate to contact our [support](https://support.nortekgroup.com) team.
+Your feedback is invaluable in helping us improve the extension.

+## Intro

 This is a Nucleus extension for the BlueOS software running on BlueROV2.

 It works by wrapping the Nucleus Driver in a docker image, with a script that feeds velocity data from the Nucleus device into the ArduSub control system through mavlink commands.

-This allows the user to utilize the "position hold" functionality in the ROV
+This allows the user to utilize the "position hold", "auto" and "guided" functionality in the ROV. "auto" and "guided" require the Nucleus to have the INS license in order to work.

 ## Nortek Nucleus integration